 Procrastination is a common feature of a depressed individual's life.
 The longer things are put off, the heavier they weigh on you, and the more depressed you become.
 The best way to conquer the procrastinator in you is to make a list of tasks to complete and write them into your schedule.
 Do one thing for a period of time, say half an hour, and then reward yourself by doing something enjoyable for a short time.
 You might ask a friend to be your "coach" and to monitor you for a while.

 Depression can hamper a person's ability to concentrate and remember information- which makes studying and test taking especially difficult.
 If depression is interfering with your academic performance, it's important to seek help as soon as possible, to prevent lowering your grades or getting behind in your class work.
 When students are depressed, they sometimes become so embarrassed by their poor performance that they stop going to class to avoid facing their professors.
 But it's important to speak with your professor and/or adviser to let them know what is going on.

 It is often advisable to avoid making major life decisions during a time of depression.
 You may want to defer some tasks or decisions until you are feeling well again and your outlook towards the future is more hopeful, and you are feeling more confident about yourself.

 One of the best ways to help yourself is to learn as much as you can about depression.
-Check out the Internet Resources area of our site to find links to further information about depression and other mood disorders.
+Check out the Mental Health Resources area of our site to find links to further information about depression and other mood disorders.